 - We can use our time to care for others at home or through technology.

 - We can use our time to build deeper family relationships.

 - We can abandon our petty squabbles and tired estrangements.

-- We can be active carriers of infectious love, care,
+- We can be active carriers of infectious love, care, and forgiveness.

 Often some current event is the catalyst that encourages us to focus more on the present than the future.
 When our perspective shifts, we acquire a new appreciation for that which is really important in life.
 This is especially true for those who grieve.
 When we are fully present to issues of survival in the here and now, often we are better able to reframe our personal loss.

 In this unexpected meantime of life we have a rare opportunity for reflection and introspection, for communicating with our inmost being to learn more about who we are at our core that inspires our life going forward.
 When the moment arrives that the world can begin to relax the question will be how surviving a global pandemic has changed our response to the need for heightened compassion and humanity in everyday life, “A new heart I will give you, and a new spirit I will put within you; and I will remove from your body the heart of stone and give you a heart of flesh” (Ezekiel 36:26 NRSV).